LiveSuggest

 Back to blog

-Best Browser for Google Meet & Zoom in 2026 (We Tested 5)
+Best Browser for Online Meetings in 2026 (We Tested 5)

 Introduction

-Your choice of browser affects your online meeting experience more than you might think.
-While most modern browsers can join a video call, they differ significantly in their support for advanced features: tab audio sharing, system audio capture, screen sharing quality, and compatibility with AI meeting tools.
+Your choice of browser shapes your online meeting experience more than most guides admit.
+Every modern browser can join a video call, but they differ sharply on the features that matter in 2026: tab audio sharing, screen capture quality, WebRTC stability, battery efficiency, and compatibility with AI meeting tools.

 The Browsers Compared